 In recent years, supply chain management practices have changed drastically.
 As an acceleration point, the COVID-19 pandemic has intensified these shifts and rewritten the ways supply chain and logistics management are conducted.
 The need for optimized supply chains has become a key priority for many businesses in order to survive.
 According to Deloitte, 79% of companies with high-performing supply chains surpassed industry competitors in terms of revenue growth.

 In the coming decade, global supply chains will become more flexible.
 The need for agility in logistics management as well is caused by the fast-paced and changing environment of the global economy.
-New supply and demand requirements, new trends, and new technologies that need to be implemented cause companies to be more flexible in adapting innovations.
+New supply and demand requirements, new trends, and new technologies cause companies to be more.
 In terms of logistics management, flexibility refers to diversifying your network of suppliers and carriers.
-As the previous year has shown, maintaining a narrow pool of logistics partners can put a significant strain on your logistics management.
+As the previous year has shown, maintaining a narrow pool of logistics partners can put a significant strain on your strategy.
 Businesses that will be more quick and agile in adjusting to the trends are more likely to outrun the competitors and stay relevant in the market.

 PLS Logistics is a leading 3PL provider with more than 30 years of experience in logistics management.
 Need help with your logistics efforts?
 Learn more about our solutions now!